All posts

 Roblox's official AI features inside Studio.

-• 3D models: Yes, via Cube 3D (same model, different UX).
+• 3D models: Yes, via Cube 3D — the same underlying model, different UX.

 • UX: Built-in, no install.
-Right side panel.

-• Pricing: Free for now.
+• Pricing: Free.

 Other third-party AI plugins

-• Read existing scripts (not just write new ones)
+• Read existing scripts, not just write new ones

 • Place generated scripts in the correct services